DPS 8/70(M) in July, 1984 as a basic 1 CPU system.

 [Olin Sibert] The WATCHWORD system was the first exposure many users had to the now-common idea of a one-time password mechanism.
 It was certainly a novelty for me, and with vague ideas about cryptanalysis, I made a habit of collecting every challenge/response pair I was ever presented with.
 Well, I never learned anything about the cryptography, but after a few years of this, I did discover that it was really a two-time password system: a small percentage of the challenges I got were duplicates!
 Of course, even though the actual risk seemed pretty negligible, any cryptographer knows that reusing key material is the road to catastrophe, so I quickly reported the problem.
 After some time trying to figure it out, Les Gotch, Alan Grider, and others finally realized that the problem was caused by backup procedures.
 There were two WATCHWORD servers, so that if one failed, the other could take over transparently and people could still log in.
 However, when the failed one was restored to health by reloading its data, it could end up with stale data and start producing the same challenges over again.
 They fixed the procedures and the duplicates stopped, but I continued to collect challenges for years hoping to find another chink in the armor.
 Secure backup can be harder than it looks!

 [RISKS 3.31] The DOCKMASTER IMP was hit by lightning in July 1986 and was down for many weeks.

 [Eugene Miya] Don't forget DOCKMASTER is mentioned in Cliff Stoll's The Cuckoo's Egg.

-Thanks to Les Gotch, Allen Grider, Olin Sibert, Eugene Miya, and Ed Thelen for information.
+Thanks to Les Gotch, Allen Grider, Olin Sibert, Eugene Miya, Ed Thelen, and Jeff Makey for information.